Bihrmann

 Flower: Purple

-This member of the Geraniaceae family was given this name by Kostel in 1896.
-It comes from the southern part of Africa, lives in well-drained soil with some water and lots of sun.
+This member of the Geraniaceae family was given this name by Vincenz Franz Kosteletzky in 1896.
+It is found in South Africa and Namibia, growing in well-drained soil with some water and lots of sun.
+The caudex can grow to fourteen centimetres in diameter and the plant grow up to one and a half meters in height.
 The flowers are purple, and the plant can be reproduced both by seeds and cuttings.

 This might be a winter-grower.